Dixie D'Amelio

+Dixie Jane D'Amelio (/dəˈmɪlioʊ/ də-MIL-ee-oh; born August 12, 2001) is an American social media personality, singer, and model.

 Early life

-Dixie Jane D'Amelio was born on August 12, 2001, to parents Marc, a 2018 Republican candidate for the Connecticut State Senate, and photographer and former model Heidi, D'Amelio.
+Dixie Jane D'Amelio was born on August 12, 2001, in Stamford, Connecticut, to parents Marc and Heidi D'Amelio.
 She is the elder sister of fellow TikTok personality Charli D'Amelio.

 Career

+2019–2023: Rise on TikTok and music beginnings

 D'Amelio’s rise to prominence happened at the same time as her sister, Charli D'Amelio, both gaining popularity on TikTok.
 In January 2020, D'Amelio signed with United Talent Agency.
 In May 2020, she and her sister announced a new podcast deal with Ramble Podcast Network, which will offer a behind-the-scenes look at their lives and specific topics on their minds.
 This podcast was called 2 Chix.
 D'Amelio's acting career includes appearing on the Brat TV series Attaway General.
 On June 26, 2020, D'Amelio released her first single, "Be Happy".
-As of August 28, 2021, the song has accumulated more than 86.1 million streams on Spotify.
+As of August 28, 2021, the song has accumulated more than 86 million streams on Spotify.

 On August 7, 2020, she signed a record deal with L.A.
 Reid's label HitCo Entertainment.
 Forbes published a report in August 2020 revealing D'Amelio earned $2.9 million in the last year through June from her numerous sponsorship deals and merchandise, making her the third highest-earning TikTok star.
 In December 2020, D'Amelio released her singles "One Whole Day" with Wiz Khalifa and "Roommates", the latter of which was co-penned by Demi Lovato.
 "Psycho", featuring Kentucky rapper Rubi Rose, was released in 2021 peaking at 25 on the US pop charts.

 D'Amelio released her debut album A Letter to Me on June 10, 2022.
-She is set to be one of the opening acts on the Forever Tour for American boy band Big Time Rush to promote her debut album.
+She performed as an opening act for American boy band Big Time Rush on the Forever Tour while promoting her debut album.

+2024–present: Modeling ventures

+In September 2024, D’Amelio attended Milan Fashion Week.
+In late 2024, she appeared in the campaign for Balenciaga’s “Le City” bag.

+In September 2025, D’Amelio signed with WME and IMG models.

+In October 2025, D'Amelio attended Pierpaolo Piccioli's Balenciaga show in Paris.